A list of event cancellations and postponements that will continue into autumn

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

-Editor’s note: This post has been updated with additional information.
+Editor’s note: This is a recurring post, regularly updated with new information.

-For more TPG U.K. news delivered each morning to your inbox, sign up for our daily newsletter.
+For more TPG news delivered each morning to your inbox, sign up for our daily newsletter.

 Festivals and events

 - The 2020 Olympics in Tokyo have been postponed until Summer 2021

 - The MLB suspended spring training and has proposed a delayed opening day for July